christopher-b/flac-to-itunes/README.md

  2. $brew install flac
  3. Create a "FLAC to iTunes" folder
  4. Add this workflow as a folder action on your "FLAC to iTunes" folder.
+ 5. Change the flac_bin variable in the workflow to a folder containing the flac binaries.
+You can get this from "dirname `which flac`" on the command line
- 5. Move FLAC files into that folder
+ 6. Move FLAC files into that folder